A new complete proof of the random Brouwer fixed point theorem and its implied consequences of unification: The random Brouwer fixed point theorem and a general random Sperner lemm. Preliminaries

 \begin{definition} {defn.$L^{0}$-simplicial subdivision} Let $S=Conv_{L^0}(\{x_{1}, x_{2},\cdots, x_{n}\})$ be an $(n-1)$-dimensional $L^0$-simplex in an $L^{0}$-module $E$.
 A finite family $\mathscr{S}$ of $(n-1)$-dimensional $L^0$-simplexes is called an $L^{0}$-simplicial subdivision of $S$ if \begin{enumerate} \item [(1)] $S=\sigma\{\bigcup \mathscr{S}\}$; \item [(2)] for any $S_{1},S_{2}\in \mathscr{S}$, $S_{1}\cap S_{2}$ is either empty or a common $L^{0}$-face of $S_{1}$ and $S_{2}$; \item [(3)] $\mathscr{S}'=\{G':G\in \mathscr{S}\}$ is a simplicial subdivision of $S'$. \end{enumerate} \end{definition}

-Let $\mathscr{S}$ and $\mathscr{S}'$ be the same as in Definition \ref{defn.$L^{0}$-simplicial subdivision}, then we call $\mathscr{S}'$ the counterpart simplicial subdivision of $\mathscr{S}$.
-Throughout this paper, whenever we refer to an $L^{0}$-simplicial subdivision $\mathscr{S}$, we will always denote its counterpart simplicial subdivision by $\mathscr{S}'$. $L^{0}$-simplexes are much more complicated objects than usual simplexes, we encounter lots of challenges in the initial study of them, these force us to introduce Definition \ref{defn.$L^{0}$-simplicial subdivision} in connection with the classical simplicial subdivision so that we can make full use of the theory of classical simplicial subdivisions to give a thorough treatment of $L^{0}$-simplicial subdivisions of $L^{0}$-simplexes.
+Let $\mathscr{S}$ and $\mathscr{S}'$ be the same as in Definition \ref{defn.$L^{0}$-simplicial subdivision}, then we call $\mathscr{S}'$ the associated simplicial subdivision of $\mathscr{S}$.
+Throughout this paper, whenever we refer to an $L^{0}$-simplicial subdivision $\mathscr{S}$, we will always denote its associated simplicial subdivision by $\mathscr{S}'$. $L^{0}$-simplexes are much more complicated objects than usual simplexes, causing considerable challenges in our initial study of them.
+These challenges motivate us to introduce Definition \ref{defn.$L^{0}$-simplicial subdivision} in connection with the classical simplicial subdivision so that we can make full use of the theory of classical simplicial subdivisions to give a thorough treatment of $L^{0}$-simplicial subdivisions of $L^{0}$-simplexes.